Creating a Career Development Plan: Tips and Strategies

 - Specific tasks for self-development

-- Publications and books relevant to your business that provide greater knowledge
+- Books and publications relevant to your industry that provide greater knowledge

 Implement Your Plan